Quest for Fame (horse): 1990: three-year-old season

 After the retirement of Jeremy Tree, the training of Quest For Fame was taken over by his assistant Roger Charlton.
 In April 1990, Quest For Fame returned to Newbury and recorded his first win when taking the Spring Maiden Stakes by one and a half lengths.
 At Chester in May he finished second of the three runners in the Chester Vase, beaten a length by Belmez.

 At Epsom on 6 June, Quest For Fame started 7/1 fourth favourite for the Derby.
 Ridden by the eleven-times champion Pat Eddery, he took the lead over a furlong from the finish and pulled clear to win by three lengths from Blue Stag.
 The beaten horses included Elmaamul, Linamix, Zoman, and Mr Brooks.

 In July Quest For Fame started 5/4 favourite for the Irish Derby at the Curragh.
 He finished fifth behind the filly Salsabil.

 1991: four-year-old season

 Quest For Fame ran five times as a four-year-old without winning.
 In the Coronation Cup at Epsom in June, he finished fourth of the seven runners behind In The Groove.
 In August, he ran second to Terimon in the International Stakes.
 He started odds-on favourite for the Group Three September Stakes at Kempton but was beaten a neck by the three-year-old Young Buster.
-On his final European start, Quest For Fame finished seventh of the fourteen runners behind Saumarez in the Prix de l'Arc de Triomphe.
+On his final European start, Quest For Fame finished seventh of the fourteen runners behind Suave Dancer in the Prix de l'Arc de Triomphe.

 Quest For Fame's lack of success led to his being sent off a 58/1 outsider for the Breeders' Cup Turf at Churchill Downs in November.
 He belied his odds and produced his best performance of the season in running third to Miss Alleged.